Take a Virtual Tour

 Your Pediatrician is Notified

-After the birth, we will notify your pediatrician that you have delivered your baby.
+After your baby's birth, we will notify your pediatrician that you have delivered.
 If you do not have a preselected pediatrician or one with hospital privileges, your baby will be seen by the on-call pediatrician.

 Transition to Your Hospital Room